Mentor (1784 ship): HMS Wasp

 Captain John Barker commissioned Wasp in July 1749.
 In January 1753 he sailed her to Nova Scotia.
 She was laid up and paid off at Deptford on 17 October 1754.

 The Navy surveyed Wasp on 14 January 1755.
 In June Commander William Leaver recommissioned her.
 She served on the Downs station in 1756-1757.

 Commander Edward Yates, recommissioned Wasp in June 1760 for cruising in Home Waters.
 Commander George Collier replaced Yates in August 1761.
 Commander William Cornwallis replaced Yates in July 1762, and Commander William Webster replaced Cornwallis in October.
 Wasp was paid off in March 1763.

 Wasp was surveyed On 8 March 1763.
 Commander Charles Leslie recommissioned her in April 1763, for the Western Channel.
 In 1764 Commander George Talbot commanded her for the Irish Sea, and cruising.
-In 1767 she was under Cmdr.
-James Cumming, for cruising in Home waters.
+In 1767 she was under Commander James Cumming, for cruising in Home waters.

 In 1764 Commander George Talbot commanded Wasp for the Irish Sea, and cruising.
 In 1767 Commander James Cumming commanded her for cruising in Home waters.
-In 1770 she was under Commander Henry Duncan In November 1772 she was under Commander Richard Toby; In May 1773 Commander St John Chinnery commanded her, still in the Irish Sea.
+In 1770 she was under Commander Henry Duncan.
+In November 1772 she was under Commander Richard Toby; In May 1773 Commander St John Chinnery commanded her, still in the Irish Sea.

 Wasp participated in the Spithead Review on 22 June 1773.

 Between September and November 1774, Wasp underwent fitting at Plymouth.
 Commander Richard Bligh commissioned her in November.
 Commander William Blair replaced Bligh in December 1777.
 Commander James Lys replaced Blair in April 1778, and Commander Martin Cole replaced Lys in March 1780.

 Disposal: Wasp was paid off in September 1780.
 The Navy sold her on 4 January 1781.

 Polly

 Polly first appeared in Lloyd's Register (LR) in 1782.
 LR carried the annotation that she had been the sloop-of-war Wasp.
 On 31 August 1781, Polly, Duley, master arrived at Gravesend from Gorée.

 Although her trade initially was London–Africa, Polly apparently was not an enslaving ship.
-She does not appear the most complete database of trans-Atlantic enslaving voyages.
+She does not appear in the most complete database of trans-Atlantic enslaving voyages.
 Duley did not remain her master.
 He apparently sailed to Africa in 1784 in Recovery, also not listed as an enslaving ship.